What classes do you offer?

 Do you sell pet food or specialty pet products?

 How is Pedogogy different than other dog trainers?

-Jen uses only positive, reward-based training.
+Jen uses only positive, humane, reward-based training.
 She doesn’t allow the use of choke chains, prong/pinch collars, or shock/”training” collars.
-She also does not subscribe to a particular TV celebrity’s methods or his belief in dominance, pack theory, or being the alpha leader.
+She also doesn’t use the aversive training methods of several local trainers who believe in tethering dogs to their “place.”
+Additionally, she does not subscribe to a particular TV celebrity’s methods or his belief in dominance, pack theory, or being the alpha leader.
 Simply put, Jen believes that dogs are not wolves.
 They are our companions, members of our family, our best friends, and they deserve our utmost respect and love.
 Jen doesn’t believe in training the dogness out of dogs.
 Dogs should be well behaved, but they are still dogs, and we should allow them to be.
-Let them roll in the grass, sniff bushes, chase squirrels.
+Let them roll in the grass, sniff bushes, and chase squirrels.